OotyOoty

 Upstream APIs -- Google, Meta, Amazon, YouTube -- credentials never leave the server

-The most common MCP security mistake is putting upstream API credentials in a configuration that lives on the user's machine.
+The most common MCP security mistake is putting upstream API credentials in a configuration file that lives on the user's machine.

 {